A Fun Day of Volunteering and Community…Join us!

 Responsibilities:

 • Welcome our Guests.
 Direct them to our Social Media photo booth to take photos.
-Direct them to check in desk to confirm reservation, get their breakfast tickets, or if they need to buy Tickets at the Door.
+Direct them to check in desk to confirm reservation, make sure they get breakfast tickets, or if they need to buy Tickets at the Door direct them to cashier.
 Skills are hospitality and Team player.

-• Assist with event flow, seating and clean up after diners leave for next to be seated.
+• Assist with event flow, seating and clean up after diners to seat the next round.

-13) SCPOC Mission Control Team.
+13) SCPOC Volunteer and Information Team.
 Our Volunteer “Check in” Booth is located at 940 Monroe Street.
 This is the HUB of our Parade Day Operations.
 Without this booth, volunteers and staff may get lost, delays could happen, and community service hours could not be tracked correctly.
 Your work ensures the event runs smoothly and professionally.
 Check in @ 6:00 am Volunteers 4-6

 Your Tasks are high profile Excellent Event Project Experience with a Great view of Main Stage.
 Strong Skills needed: Organization, Teamwork and Efficiency, attention to detail, multitasking and a problem solver—People skills a plus